-- They acquired the vehicle while residing in another state or country. - The vehicle was primarily for use outside Idaho, and the use was actual and substantial. - They acquired the vehicle more than 90 days before moving to Idaho.
+- They acquired the vehicle while residing in another state or country. - The vehicle was primarily for use outside Idaho, and the use was actual and substantial. - They acquired the vehicle more than three months before moving to Idaho.

-A registration or title from another state or nation of residence issued more than 90 days before moving to Idaho is proof that the vehicle was primarily for use outside Idaho.
+A registration or title from another state or nation of residence issued more than three months before moving to Idaho is proof that the vehicle was primarily for use outside Idaho.

-[IC 63-3621(k)(1)] & [IDAPA 35.01.02.107.04]
+[IC 63-362(k)(1)] & [IDAPA 35.01.02.107.04]